astral-fate/TM366-Artificial-Intelligence/Learning perceptron and delta/Readme.md

 * Feedforward: <br>
 In a layered network topology, there are multiple layers of units, with all units in a layer connected to all units in the next layer, but not to units in other layers or within the same layer.
 The activity flows from the input layer through to the output layer in a feedforward manner.
 This type of network is commonly used for tasks such as computer vision and speech recognition, as it is able to process the input data and make predictions based on the weights of the connections between the units. <br>
-<b>-- <b>application: classification, computer vision, speech recognition
+<b>-- application: classification, computer vision, speech recognition

 * Lattice: <br>
 In a lattice network topology, the units are arranged in a single sheet, with excitatory and inhibitory connections between them.
 Units tend to excite other units in their neighborhood and inhibit those further away.
 This type of network is useful for modeling spatial patterns, as it is able to capture the relationships between units based on their proximity to each other.
 This type of network has units arranged in a single sheet, with excitatory and inhibitory connections between them.
 Units tend to excite other units in their neighborhood and inhibit those further away.